 When we engage in activities that distract us from the stimuli, we are engaging the cooling system.

-The hot system is ready to grow from birth, but the cooling system is developed during childhood.
+The hot system is ready to grow from birth, but the cooling system is only developed during childhood.
 And this is one of the reasons why very small children find it harder to resist: they haven’t developed cooling and coping mechanisms yet.

 Children under four indeed usually don’t have any cooling systems.
 But the cooling system can keep developing until we’re adults.